Burwash Hall: Exterior Design

-The very last house in Burwash Hall has a unique style to the other three Lower Houses.
-Rather than continuing the trend of Upper and Lower Houses in a straight line on the East side of the property, Bowles-Gandier House, colloquially "BG", juts out on the West side of the Southern edge of Burwash Hall.
+The last house in Burwash Hall has a unique style to the other three Lower Houses.
+Bowles-Gandier House, colloquially "BG", juts out on the West side of the Southern edge of Burwash Hall.
 Enclosing the residence structure along the property line where Victoria meets St. Michael's College, the house forms an L shape with the other three Lower Houses.

 Interior Layout

-Unlike Ryerson, Nelles, and Caven House—which are all identical in layout—Bowles-Gandier is the amalgamation of Gandier House and Bowles House, which operated independently until the 1995 renovations.
+Unlike Ryerson, Nelles, and Caven House—which are all identical in layout—Bowles-Gandier is an amalgamation of Gandier House and Bowles House, which operated independently until the 1995 renovations.

 The floor plan for Bowles-Gandier varies from the other Lower Houses, with a significantly larger common room and two triple-bedrooms on the main floor: each with an in-suite kitchen and bathroom.

 The Bowles and Gandier stairwells are connected by a hallway on the second, third, and fourth floors.
 Each of these floors has a shared kitchen, and two bedrooms at the end of each hall with a connected bathroom, much like the other Lower Houses.
 They also have two double-rooms in the middle of the hall, which have a connected bathroom and kitchen, meaning BG has the highest kitchen-to-student ratio in Burwash.

-Vic One Program

 Bowles-Gandier is sometimes referred to as the Vic One House, since it is mostly reserved for students in the Vic One program.
-While not a requirement to live in BG, it has historically consisted of > 80% Vic One students.
+While not a requirement to live in BG, it has historically consisted of many Vic One students.